google/WebFundamentals/src/content/en/fundamentals/media/manipulating/live-effects.md

 This slightly changes how you do things in the 2D canvas case because you want to be able to read the *original* colors of the image, and the previous example was updating the pixels in place.

 This is easy enough, though.
-When you initially create your imageData object you can make a copy of the data.
+When you initially create your image data object you can make a copy of the data.

     const originalPixels = new Uint8Array(imageData.data);